CryptoCoderz/Rev-Project/README.md

-Rev [REV] 2020-2021
+REV [REV] 2020-2021
 ===========================================================================================

 http://rev.org/

-What is the Rev [REV] Blockchain?
+What is the REV [REV] Blockchain?
 -----------------------------------------
 *TODO: Update documentation regarding implemented tech as this section is out of date and much progress and upgrades have been made to mentioned sections...*

 ### Overview
-Rev is a blockchain project with the goal of creating a blockchain for the student, one where your degrees are stored on the blockchain and can be validated by employers by the pubkey that sent you the degree.
+REV is a blockchain project with the goal of creating a blockchain for the student, one where your degrees are stored on the blockchain and can be validated by employers by the pubkey that sent you the degree.

 ### Blockchain Technology
-The Rev [REV] Blockchain is an experimental smart contract platform that enables instant payments to anyone, anywhere in the world in a private, secure manner.
+The REV [REV] Blockchain is an experimental smart contract platform that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-Rev [REV] uses peer-to-peer blockchain technology developed by CryptoCoderz and SaltineChips to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+REV [REV] uses peer-to-peer blockchain technology developed by CryptoCoderz and SaltineChips to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.